How to Check the Health of Your Active Directory

 klist

-This command will show the tickets that have been granted for the user or machine.
-If there are problems, the Kerberos tickets may not be issued correctly.
+This will show you the tickets that have been granted for the user or machine.
+If there are issues, the Kerberos tickets may not be issued correctly.

-Perform a manual test to ensure users can log in to the domain.
-Try logging into several workstations with different user accounts to verify that authentication is functioning correctly.
+• Perform a manual test to make sure users can log in to the domain.
+Try logging in to several workstations with different user accounts to verify authentication is working correctly.

-Group Policy Results: Run the gpresult command to verify that group policies are applied correctly to users and computers:
+• Group Policy Results: Run the gpresult command to verify group policies are applied correctly to users and computers:

 gpresult /r